 Upon arrival to campus:

-- For Princeton paid appointments, complete I-9 requirements within three business days of start date.
-Human Resources, 2 New South.
-If you do not complete this step or do not complete within three days you will not receive a paycheck.
+- For Princeton paid appointments, complete I-9 requirements within three business days of start date at the Office of Human Resources located at 100 Overlook Center, Suite 400, in between Route 1 and Canal Point Blvd. in Princeton.
+Faculty and staff who need to visit the HR main office can make an appointment Mondays through Fridays during work hours by calling (609) 258-3300 or emailing firstname.lastname@example.org.
+If you do not complete this step or do not complete it within three days you will not receive a paycheck.

-- Obtain Tiger card and parking pass, Level A New South.
+- Obtain Tiger card and parking pass, Level A New South or online - https://tigercard.princeton.edu/.

 - Technology: Upon confirmation of your appointment you will receive an email with your netid and instructions for accessing the Princeton domain.
 This information is sent to the home email provided during the appointment process.
-If you do not receive this information please contact the Department Manager.
+If you do not receive this information please contact the OIT HelpDesk.

 - Postdocs and research staff members will be automatically subscribed to the department's research group listserv.

-- For computing assistance please contact Jeff Addo in room D209 or send email to email@example.com.
+- For computing assistance please contact Jeff Addo in room D202d or send email to email@example.com.

 - Check in with the Business Center, Room D209 Engineering Quad to obtain key and mailbox assignment.
-The mailroom is located in Room D225 Engineering Quad.
-If you will need after-hours access to the Engineering Quad please make this request to Valerie Carroll.
+Mailboxes are located in the 2nd floor corridor between D- & J-wing and, in room D226.
+If you will need after-hours access to the Engineering Quad please make this request to the Business Center.

 - International scholars must check-in with the Davis International Center.

-- Send an photo of yourself to the Department Manager for posting to the People section of the website.
+- Send a photo of yourself to your group's Faculty Assistant for posting to the People section of the website.

 - Complete lab safety training with Environmental Health & Safety.
 Please consult with your lab manager about the training required in addition to the laboratory safety training course.